DotZone/Dotzonestarters/README.md

 1. Install fresh Laravel project
 2. Run `composer require DotZone/dotzonestarters --dev`
 3. Run `php artisan dotzonestarters:install` - it will show a wizard to choose the starter kit and the theme (options are listed below)
+4. To have **Role Permission** integradet into the starter kit, you just have to answer with *Yes* upon seeing the question after running the dotzone installer command.
-4. That's it, you have Laravel Auth starter, just visit the home page and click Log in / Register
+5. That's it, you have Laravel Auth starter, just visit the home page and click Log in / Register

 ### Developing within a container